eth-protocol-fellows/cohort-five/projects/network-simulations-with-shadow.md

 Depending on the experiment, it might be necessary to simulate with a large amount of nodes.
 For economic reasons, such experiments must be carefully thought out and prepared.
 Running simulations on that scale might also cause performance and stability issues that need to be fixed.

 It remains to be seen whether the Shadow-based approach provides significant advantages over the Kurtosis-based testing approach mentioned above.
 Advantages might include reduced resource requirements (as Kubernetes is not involved) and the possibility to run simulations faster than real-time (or slower for large simulations).
-Disadvantages might include lower realism with Shadow (which uses its own TCP stack).
+Disadvantages might include lower realism with Shadow (which uses its own TCP stack and compromises on realism for determinism).

 ## Goal of the project